yzhao062/combo/README.rst

 Proposed Algorithms
 ^^^^^^^^^^^^^^^^^^^

-**combo** will include various model combination frameworks by tasks:
+**combo** will include various model combination frameworks by tasks.
+For most of the tasks, the following combination methods for raw scores are feasible:

-* **Classifier combination**: combine multiple supervised classifiers together for training and prediction

   1. Averaging & Weighted Averaging & Median [#Zhou2012Ensemble]_
   2. Maximization
   3. Majority Vote & Weighted Majority Vote [#Zhou2012Ensemble]_
+  4. Median

+Some of the methods are tasks specific:

+* **Classifier combination**: combine multiple supervised classifiers together for training and prediction

-  4. Dynamic Classifier Selection & Dynamic Ensemble Selection [#Ko2008From]_ (work-in-progress)
+  1. Dynamic Classifier Selection & Dynamic Ensemble Selection [#Ko2008From]_ (work-in-progress)
-  5. Stacking: build an additional classifier to learn base estimator weights (work-in-progress)
+  2. Stacking: build an additional classifier to learn base estimator weights (work-in-progress)

-* **Raw score & probability combination**: combine scores without invoking classifiers

-  1. Averaging & Weighted Averaging & Median
-  2. Maximization
-  3. Average of Maximum (AOM)
-  4. Maximum of Average (MOA)

 * **Cluster combination**: combine unsupervised clustering results